 Skip to main content

-We present an approach for passive micro-motion tracking of nonlinear radio-frequency (RF) tags using signals of opportunity generated by commodity communications hardware.
-The approach is based on detecting the nonlinear responses of simple diode-based RF tags and estimating the change in the response over time using channel state information (CSI) obtained using standard preambles in existing commercial wireless communications protocols.
-Many wireless communications systems use a set of continuous-wave tones for channel estimation that, when incident on the diode, generate intermodulation products near the fundamental frequencies.
-The retransmitted signal can be used for identification, as demonstrated in other works, or can be tracked to estimate the motions of the tag.
-The concept is experimentally validated by a system using a 2.4 GHz tag and commercially-available ESP32 communications transceivers, demonstrating velocity estimation with an accuracy of 0.086 m/s.
+We present an approach for passive micro-motion tracking of nonlinear radio-frequency (RF) tags using signals of opportunity from commodity communications hardware.
+The approach is based on detecting nonlinear responses of diode-based RF tags and estimating the time-varying phase response using channel state information (CSI) obtained using standard 802.11 preambles.
+Many wireless communications systems use a set of continuous-wave tones for channel estimation that, when incident on the diode, generate intermodulation products.
+The proposed method of measuring tag micro-motions is based on time-frequency signatures of CSI information obtained from the retransmitted signal, offering a novel approach for estimating the time-varying response of the CSI principal components.
+This approach provides a measure of the micro-Doppler response of the tag, which can be used for motion tracking.
+The concept is experimentally validated by a 2.4 GHz tag and commercially-available ESP32 communications transceivers, demonstrating velocity estimation with an accuracy of 0.086 m/s.